yudistrange/ray-tracing/README.md

 # ray-tracing

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+A clojure library to follow through Peter Shirley's [Ray Tracing in One Weekend Series](https://raytracing.github.io/books/RayTracingInOneWeekend.html)

 ## License

-Copyright © 2021 FIXME
+Copyright © 2021 yudistrange

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at